-- gene affects a lesser range of antibiotics of limited therapeutic use; - for several reasons, the use of kanamycin resistance markers is now widely accepted as safe, whereas scientists disagree about the wisdom of using ampicillin resistance markers.
+• for several reasons, the use of kanamycin resistance markers is now widely accepted as safe, whereas scientists disagree about the wisdom of using ampicillin resistance markers.

 In fact, the antibiotic resistance marker that is incorporated into pNCBE-kan-GFP might be better described as a kanamycin tolerance marker, as it does not confer full resistance to kanamycin to bacteria that posses it.